Héctor Bellerín: Barcelona

 On 1 September 2022, Bellerín returned to Barcelona following the termination of his contract at Arsenal.
 He signed a one-year deal, with Arsenal retaining 25% of a future transfer fee.
 He was signed to cover the absence of injured right-back Sergiño Dest; Barcelona had previously wanted César Azpilicueta to cover this role, but he renewed at Chelsea instead.

 Bellerín made his debut for his hometown club on 10 September, starting in a 4–0 win at Cádiz.
 Having made only two further substitute appearances, he totalled 141 minutes in the league by the turn of the year.
 In January 2023, Bellerín told the newspaper Ara that his annual salary was €500,000, far below the reported salaries of some teammates; he called for footballers to earn less and pay more tax.

 Sporting CP

-On 31 January 2023, Bellerín was signed by Primeira Liga club Sporting CP on a loan deal for the rest of the season.
+On 31 January 2023, Bellerín signed a six-month contract with Primeira Liga club Sporting CP, for a fee of €500,000, which could rise to €1.5 million with add-ons.
 He made his debut six days later in a 1–0 win at Rio Ave as a late substitute.
+He played 13 total games for the team from Lisbon, scoring once on 27 February to open a 2–0 home win over G.D.
+Estoril-Praia; it was two years to the month since his last goal, for Arsenal against Leeds.

+Return to Betis

+On 18 July 2023, Bellerín returned to Betis on a five-year deal, on a free transfer.